michaelwitz/task-blaster/GroundRules.md

   - All mapping from camel to snake and snake to camel can be handled by the ORM
   - Avoid post-processing property mapping functions for better performance
   - API responses must be in camelCase for consistency
+  - **Security**: Access tokens and other sensitive data must never be returned in API responses
 - **Data Formatting Standards**:
   - **Keyword Values**: All keyword/enum values (status, priority, etc.) must use ENUM_CASE format
   - **Status Values**: "TO_DO", "IN_PROGRESS", "IN_REVIEW", "DONE"